mdavids/rfc/content/draft-davids-forsalereg-11.md

 recommended-char    = %x20-21 / %x23-5B / %x5D-7E
 ~~~

-Long TTLs [@!RFC1035, (see) section 3.2.1] are discouraged as they increase the risk of outdated data misleading buyers into thinking the domain is still available.
+Long TTLs [@!RFC1035, (see) section 3.2.1] increase the risk of outdated data misleading buyers into thinking the domain is still
+available.

 Ambiguous constructs in content values **SHOULD** be avoided, as illustrated by the following
 example: